 This is a great question.

-After viewing the presentations, this is the order that I would suggest to view the presentations:
+After viewing the presentations, this is the order that I would suggest viewing the displays:

 This order has things start from the head and work down to the core.